kragen/derctuo/smart-plumbing.md

 magnitude larger than water tanks of the same cost, but their available heat flux is lower.

+Other phase-change materials that could be useful in this context include Glauber's salt — sodium sulfate decahydrate, which melts at 32°, yielding 252 kJ/kg — and a eutectic of NaCl and Glauber's salt, which melts at 18°, yielding 286 kJ/kg.
+Glauber's salt can provide a very compact high-temperature reservoir, while the eutectic with sodium chloride can provide a low-temperature reservoir which, though it provides less heat capacity than water, can be operated at a much more convenient temperature.
+Glauber's salt costs some US$0.05/kg, some fifty times as much as water, so a 10-megajoule heat or cool reservoir — roughly a person-day with perfect insulation — adds some US$2 to the materials cost.

+For cooking or hot-water heating, it may be worthwhile to use a higher-temperature thermal store than Glauber's salt can provide — for example, a pebble bed of stones or ceramic beads over which air is passed, or the famous "solar salt", a eutectic that melts at 220°.

+Even simple conversion of battery energy into heat may have a role;
+the wattage of the active heat pump will inevitably be limited, perhaps to a kilowatt or so, but there is no need for such a limit on resistive heating.
+I bought a 600-watt nichrome resistor for boiling water a few weeks ago for US$1, complete with shitty power cable and shitty plastic protective cage and ceramic form.

 So the climate control system, responding to human commands, has many available tradeoffs.
 Among others, it can spend water to get cool;
 spend battery to get cool, heat, or both; spend battery to generate